 Captain Joseph McNealy and Commander Marcy Border were waiting while standing in the middle of the fighter bay observation room.
-Both of them were dressed in their Human Federation Space Force Naval Dress uniform.
+Both were dressed in their Human Federation Space Force Naval Dress uniform.

 “Can’t stand these uniforms too I see?” the captain asked her.

 “Yeah, the last time I had to wear this fashion disaster was…” she paused for a moment, “two years ago when I got assigned here.
 Not much stuff goes on at this base to warrant the use of this uniform.”

 “I know that Marcy, I hate this thing as well.”

 The door of the fighter bay observation room opened and Major James Monroe, the commanding officer of the base’s marine company, stepped into the room.
 Normally a marine company would be commanded by a captain but to avoid confusion as to which captain someone was referring to a marine captain was generally given a temporary promotion to major.
 Joseph looked at him.
 “You’re late.”